JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_icon_file.md

 Make sure Plugin Logos have the same visual weight as the logos in the examples below.
 The more filled a Plugin Logo design is, the less actual space it needs.
-See more examples of [visual weight compensation](https://jetbrains.design/intellij/principles/icons/#08) in the IntelliJ Platform UI Guidelines for Icons.
+See more examples of [visual weight compensation](icons_style.md#basic-shapes) in the UI Guidelines for Icons.

 For basic shapes, use the following sizes.
 Note the different areas of transparent padding used for each shape: